cs-ed/impacts-afrewin/README.md

 ### Outcomes

-Describe how your plan will facilitate diversity/equity/inclusion and help broadening participation in computing.
+Describe how your plan will facilitate diversity/equity/inclusion and help broaden participation in computing.
 Also describe how the course plan will help long-term goals in addressing computing impacts on society.

 ## **References**